armadaproject/armada/docs/demo.md

 armadactl create -f ./docs/quickstart/queue-b.yaml
 ```

 Make sure to manually edit both of these `yaml` files using a code or text editor before running the commands above.
-For demo purpose, you only need to change the following line.
-Use a easy and unique name as it would be required in the next steps.

 ```
-name: queue-a
+name: $QUEUE_NAME
 ```

 ### Job Submission